Work Smarter Across Multiple Files with GitHub Copilot

 # How does data flow from the API route in routes/user.js to the database model in models/user.js?

-Copilot will reference both files, explaining the flow and their connections.
+Copilot will read both files and explain their relationship.

 # Update this method so it stays consistent with changes in services/userService.js

-- Show where a function is called across the project
+- Show me where this function is called across the project

-- Summarize all tests that validate a specific process (e.g., login)
+- Summarize all tests that validate the login process

-- Find inconsistencies between API responses and frontend usage
+- Find inconsistencies between this API response and its usage in the frontend

 This post appeared first on “Randy Pagels’s Blog”.
 Read the entire article here